AvinZarlez/unity-tools/README.md

 This is an **unofficial** extention created by Tobiah Zarlez, and is not affiliated in any way with Unity Technologies.

-The goal of this extention is to add miscellaneous functionality to Visual Studio Code for Unity developers
+The goal of this extention is to add miscellaneous functionality to Visual Studio Code for Unity developers.

+This extension also acts as an extension package for other Unity related VSCode extensions.
+Specfically, "YclepticStudios.unity-snippets" and "Unity.unity-debug"

 ## What this extension isn't